mktvirtual/guias/style/CSS/README.md

     }
     ```
 - Don't nest more than 6 selectors deep.
-    - Two more reasons than the last item to not have deeply nested selectors
+    - Two more reasons than the last item to not have deeply nested selectors.

 - Prefer `%placeholder` selectors to `@extend`.
-[Here's why](http://csswizardry.com/2014/01/extending-silent-classes-in-sass/)
+[Here's why](http://csswizardry.com/2014/01/extending-silent-classes-in-sass/).
     ```scss
     // bad
     .post {